wangziqi2013/wangziqi2013.github.io/_posts/2018-12-30-filtering-translation-bandwidth-with-virtual-caching.markdown

 has a dedicated page walk cache (PWC) which stores entries of the page table.
 To further improve the scalability of the design, the IOMMU page walker is multi-threaded: At most 16 page walks can be active at the same time.

+Despite the IOMMU optimizations on both the throughput and latency of translation, this paper argues that, on common GPU workloads low TLB hit rate is observed.
+One direct consequence is that address translation has become a major performance bottleneck on modern GPUs.
+There are several reasons for this.
+First, the memory access pattern of GPU features large scatter and gather operations.